-Mike Tyson Didn't Expect To Become A Tennis Dad, But Life Is Strange
+Mike Tyson Didn’t Expect To Become A Tennis Dad, But Life Is Strange

 Mike Tyson is the former heavyweight champion of the world and is regarded by many to have been the most feared and ferocious boxer of all-time when he was in his prime.
 One of the more notable figures of the late 2oth century, Tyson has also starred in a one-man show about his colorful life, voiced the title character in Adult Swim’s animated Scooby Doo-like Mike Tyson Mysteries, co-authored two books — one of which, Iron Ambition, was recently released — and has regularly done cameos in films like The Hangover and TV shows like Entourage.
-Currently, he’s a panelist on Fox’s Superhuman, a competition series hosted by Kal Penn.
+Currently, he’s a panelist on Superhuman, a competition series hosted by Kal Penn that airs on Fox at 9pm EST on Monday nights.

 Tyson was nice enough to take some time recently to participate in our twenty questions questionnaire.